simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 1. Add the content of [#intel-wlan.plist](/EFI/OC/#intel-wlan.plist)
 1. Save and reboot the system

+**Note:** When it comes to Airportitlwm.kext you have two options, Airportitlwm-11.kext and Airportitlwm-12.kext.
+Choose the one corresponding to your macOS version, otherwise the wifi won't work.

-Note: The drivers provided in this repo are for Big Sur only; if you're running a different version of macOS please use the corresponding [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases) or [AirPortOpenBSD.kext](https://github.com/a565109863/AirPortOpenBSD/releases/).
+**Note 2:** The drivers provided in this repo are for Big Sur and Monterey only; if you're running a different version of macOS please use the corresponding [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases) or [AirPortOpenBSD.kext](https://github.com/a565109863/AirPortOpenBSD/releases/).

 Optional: [Remove unnecessary firmware files from OpenIntelWireless drivers](/Guides/Clean-OpenIntelWireless.md).